metafraction/site/README.md

 ```
 yarn start
 ```
-This runs the app in the development mode.\
+This runs the app in development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 lastly: